Hippopotamus (album)

-Hippopotamus is the 23rd studio album by American rock group Sparks.
+Hippopotamus is the 23rd studio album by American rock and pop duo Sparks.
 It was released on September 8, 2017, through BMG Rights Management and The End Records, their first record issued on a major label for decades.

 Following the 2009 radio musical The Seduction of Ingmar Bergman and Sparks' subsequent collaboration with Franz Ferdinand in FFS, the release of Hippopotamus marked a return to the traditional Sparks format of "short, literate, witty pop songs", mixing elements from the band's various stylistic periods.

 Hippopotamus was met with critical acclaim, and entered the UK Albums Chart at no. 7, Sparks' first UK top-ten appearance in over 40 years.

 Background and recording

 Having spent much of the past decade working on two musicals, radio production The Seduction of Ingmar Bergman and the movie musical Annette, a collaboration with French director Leos Carax, the Mael brothers set out to return to a more traditional song-oriented, rather than narrative, pop format for their next Sparks release, their interest in making such an album stoked by their recent collaboration with Franz Ferdinand.
 They worked on the album over a 10-month period, starting at the beginning of 2016 and ending in October, with most of the recording done in Russell Mael's home studio in Los Angeles.